akshayrpatel/YU-Assist/README.md

 # YU-Assist

-## An app on the google assistant to help York University students find information like GPA, courses enrolled quickly using voice-recognition.
+## An app on the google assistant to help York University students find information like GPA, courses enrolled, etc. quickly using voice-recognition.

 ## Motivation
 During the beginnning of a semester, I check course timetables, professors, my OSAP status, GPA etc. quite often.